 Flux.1-Schnell

-We will follow similar steps as above to train on the Apache licensed Schnell model.
+We will follow the steps above to train on the Apache-licensed Schnell model.

-cd ~/Flux_Lora/ai-toolkit # create an output directory for the trained LoRA(s) if it does not already exist mkdir ../trained_LoRA cp config/examples/train_lora_flux_schnell_24gb.yaml config/flux_schnell-tok.yaml
+# create an output directory for the trained LoRA(s) if it does not already exist

-Compared to “dev” training configuration, the only change from the previous guide is we adapt name: "flux_schnell-tok" to reflect the “schnell” model.
+Compared to the “dev” training configuration, the only change from the previous guide is that we have adapted the name: "flux_schnell-tok" to reflect the “schnell” model.

-The other modifications we did stay the same.
+The other modifications we did stayed the same.
 We keep

 We also keep our altered prompts

-There are changes in yaml file in the model section to reflect the use of Schell and the need for an assistant_lora to support this training.
+The yaml file in the model section has been changed to reflect the use of Schell and the need for an assistant_lora to support this training.

 For reference, the used schnell configuration file is available at flux_schnell-tok.yaml